Menu

 Vegan-friendly burger spot with a healthy spin.
 Their burgers feature their house-made patties made with organic grains, seeds, and veggies.
 You won’t feel guilty about indulging here!

-Vegan Bakeries, Donuts, & Ice Cream in Dublin
+Vegan Bakeries & Ice Cream in Dublin

 While savory bowls and burgers are great, you’ve got to have a treat every once and awhile!
 Check out these Dublin spots for vegan donuts, ice cream, and cake.